tgvaughan/EpiInf/README.md

 EpiInf
 ======

-Small package for performing inference of SIR model parameters.
-Uses the *exact* likelihood for the parameters given a tree and a stochastic SIR trajectory.
+Small package for performing inference of compartmental epidemiological model parameters.
+Uses the *exact* likelihood for the parameters given a tree and a stochastic epidemic trajectory.

 This package is under development.